Updated: May 4

-When animals are pregnant (also known as "gravid"), the foetuses have limited movement... maybe a kick or a small wriggle, but nothing that could be described as "locomotion"... right?
+When animals are pregnant, the foetuses have limited movement... maybe a kick or a small wriggle, but nothing that could be described as "locomotion"... right?
 Well, recent scientific research has shown us that that is, in fact, not the case for some sharks.
 Scientists studying a captive tawny nurse shark (Nebrius ferrugineus), found that, not only are the developing foetuses able to move, but they actually swim around inside their mother!
+So how do these sharks move?
+And what does it look like?

 Reproduction in sharks is absolutely fascinating and bizarre.
-Some sharks lay eggs (known as "oviparity"), but some species give birth to live young; this is known as "viviparity" (meaning 'live-bearing') or "ovoviviparity" (when an egg hatches inside the mother and embryos are nourished by yolk).
-Mature females have one functional ovary (the organ which produces eggs), but have two uteri (where the offspring grow before birth).
+There are a myriad of different ways that sharks breed and every species is unique...
+Some sharks lay eggs (known as "oviparity"), but some species give birth to live young.
+This is known as "viviparity" (meaning 'live-bearing') or "ovoviviparity" (when an egg hatches inside the mother and embryos are nourished by yolk).
+To learn more, you can check out Don't Put All Your Eggs in One Basket and What Came First, The Shark or the Egg (Ebert et al, 2021).

 Tawny nurse sharks reproduce by ovoviviparity (also known as "aplacental viviparity").
 This means that the developing young are not connected to their mother via an umbilical chord and placenta, but are nourished by yolk from their egg sac.
-Interestingly, in this species, after the foetuses have depleted their yolk stores, they are also nourished by eating other, unfertilised eggs which are produced by the mother.
+Instead, after the foetuses have depleted their yolk stores, they are then nourished by eating other, unfertilised eggs which are produced by the mother.
 This is known as "oophagy".
-These sharks usually only have two pups with each pregnancy; one per uterus.
-If two siblings do share a uterus, one is often significantly smaller than the other (Teshima et al, 1999).

-From scanning three pregnant tawny nurse sharks, they discovered that the growing pups are not restricted to their original uterus, but are actually able to swim between the two!
-The first time they scanned one female, she had a pup in each uterus, but the next time, one pup had moved in to share with it's sibling.
+From scanning pregnant tawny nurse sharks, these scientists discovered that growing shark pups are able to move a lot more than we previously thought.
+In fact, they are not even restricted to their original uterus, but are actually able to swim between the two!
+The first time the researchers scanned a female shark, she had a pup in each uterus, but the next time, one pup had moved in to share with it's sibling.
 In another female, there were four pups moving between the two uteri.
 Then, they even managed to capture footage of the tiny shark moving between the uteri (Tomita et al, 2019).

 As the pups grew, the researchers noticed that they were often very active, moving repeatedly between the uteri and even poking their heads out through the cervix to take a peak at the world outside.
 This is undeniable evidence that these sharks are capable of locomotion before they are even born!
 These types of movement in utero have not been observed in any species of shark before!